mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 4. Postman throws an error `pmlib is not defined`
     - Follow the steps defined in the pre-requsites above.

+5. The container images for Certify aren't published for the `linux/arm64` architecture yet, if your container runtime returns an error, you can try to run the engine in an emulated mode.
+This applies to Apple Silicon Mac users running Docker, they'd have to set `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before doing `docker compose up -d`.

+6. Apple users using Colima may have issues with the permission of the `data/` directory.
+    - Set the owner, group and the permission mode-bits & the file's group & user ownership correctly so that the `local.p12` file can be created inside the data directory.

+7. VC download is failing with Mimoto error logs stating that VC Verification is failing.
+    - Check if the DID is updated & resolvable.
+The Multibase hash changes on each restart, please update it whenever a newer instance of Certify is setup.
+    - Check if the hosted DID matches with the [DID endpoint](http://localhost:8090/v1/certify/issuance/.well-known/did.json)
+    - As of now, Mimoto/Inji Web only supports downloads for Ed25519Signature2020 signed VerifiableCredential due to a limitation of the integrated VC-Verification module.

 ### Health Checks